speckcommerce/SpeckUserAddress/README.md

-Links between ZfcUser and SpeckAddress
+Extends SpeckAddress to work with ZfcUser